emsterdam1/anRNAlab-Protocols/Mutational-Profiling/MaP-RT-SSII.md

   || **Total** | **9** µL |

   **The color should change upon adding MnCl<sub>2</sub>.
 If it doesn't, you need new NTP minus buffer.**
-  _Note 1: Add the manganese last to prevent precipitation and only add immediately before use._
-  _Note 2: You can lower the concentration of MnCl<sub>2</sub> to 0.5 µL to accomodate larger RNA volumes._
+  _Note: You can lower the concentration of MnCl<sub>2</sub> to 0.5 µL to accomodate larger RNA volumes._

 **3.** Mix 9 µL of master mix with 10 µL of each primer-RNA mix and incubate for 2 minutes at 25 °C.

 **4.** Add 1 µL of SSII RT enzyme to each reaction and perform the following thermocycles: